percona/community/content/blog/2021-09-06-lost-art-of-initialization.md

 ## The Steps

 The steps below assume you are working with a default MySQL server installation.
 Modify as needed for a custom installation.
+One word of caution.
+Please dont user root to run the bellow commands.
+Use `sudo mysql` this will add an extra layer of safety by not being root.

 1. Stop the MySQL Server. `$ systemctl start mysqld`

 2. You will need to delete everything out of your current data directory.
    ```
-   $ cd /var/lib/mysql
-   $ rm -fR *
+   $ rm -fR /var/lib/mysql*
    ```
 3. Edit your my.cnf file and add: `lower_case_table_names=1`
    ```